 Five Ways To Overcome Central Tendency Bias In Performance ReviewsA smart manager needs to provide accurate feedback to promote the growth of their team.
 Closing the performance gaps between employees can be a challenge.
 To help overcome central tendency bias in performance reviews, try the following strategies:

 Recognize And Acknowledge The BiasBiases, by their very nature, are hard to spot.
 They are common and normal in managers too.
 Often, biased people may fail to realize that their intuitions have guided them.
 However, acknowledging their existence might be hard.
 Therefore the process of overcoming begins with recognition and acknowledgment.
 You will need to build awareness about the existence and impact of central tendency bias.
 First and foremost, awareness is key.
 If managers are aware of the issue and understand how central tendency bias can distort their reviews, they can take steps to mitigate the risk.
 You can take up examples from your environment to highlight the instances.
 Further, understanding the detrimental impact is also crucial.
-The central tendency bias is not the only bias reducing the quality of your performance reviews.
-Read here about the top 10 biases that managers face.

 Prioritize Objectivity Over SubjectivityManagers can succumb to a subjective bias in the review process by emphasizing their personal feelings and opinions over objective facts.
 Systematic reviews, which include data points such as goals and outcomes, help reduce this type of bias.
 Moreover, managers might give average ratings to almost all employees to remain in favor of everyone, as they could fear backlash or potential disengagement from employees who do not get higher ratings.
 Therefore, managers must adopt an impartial and objective approach.

 Involve Others In Performance ReviewsManagers should involve others in the performance review process to ensure that their judgment is under check.
 This includes employees’ supervisors, team members, and peers.
 A 360-degree review is less likely to suffer from similar biases from all directions.
 Involving others in the review helps counteract any subjective bias that could exist.
 Furthermore, it allows for objectivity when compiling ratings and makes it easier for managers to provide impactful and constructive feedback.
-Finally, a collaborative approach will help gain acceptance for the reviews and reduce the fear of backlash from employees rated at the extreme ends.
+Finally, a collaborative goal-setting approach will help gain acceptance for the reviews and reduce the fear of backlash from employees rated at the extreme ends.

 Modify Your Scale For ReviewsManagers can make several changes to the scales they use to reduce the scope for central tendency bias.
 For instance, instead of a 5-pointer, they can see a 4-point scale.
 This won’t allow them to be neutral.
 But instead they will have to identify the employee as high performing or underperforming.
 Otherwise, managers can also switch to a relative scale, where they rank each employee along the same metric.
 Again, this reduces the scope for bias as not all employees can be the best or worst performing.
 Further, ensure that the metrics and standards for measurement are clear.
 Managers are more likely to give average ratings when they do not understand the issue.
 There are several ways managers can reduce the scope for central tendency bias in their reviews.
 By involving others, changing scales, and being clear about standards for measurement, managers can help ensure that objective ratings are compiled.
 You can mix a few of these techniques to improve the accuracy of your results.